Agentic Physical AI toward a Domain-Specific Foundation Model for Energy Systems: A Case Study on Nuclear Reactor Control: Results

 This is analogous to how experienced human operators behave: they primarily rely on the most controllable bank and invoke more complex, coupled motion only when absolutely necessary.
 This alignment between emergent AI policy and human operational heuristics further supports the interpretation of the 100K model as a physics-aware agent rather than a memorization-based regressor.
 It is not simply replicating training data; it is applying learned principles to make strategic decisions about risk and efficacy.

-\paragraph{Catastrophic failures and tail-risk concentration.} To evaluate safety-critical behavior more directly, we examined the distribution of severe failures, defined as runs whose terminal power deviated by more than plus or minus 10\% from the target.
+To evaluate safety-critical behavior more directly, we examined the distribution of severe failures, defined as runs whose terminal power deviated by more than $\pm$10\% from the target.
 Figure~\ref{fig:komodo-failure} summarizes these events.
 Severe failures represent catastrophic errors that would trigger protective actions in a real reactor.
 Their presence and distribution are diagnostic of whether the model has internalized a notion of safe versus unsafe control strategies.
 The differences across scales are stark.

 The 1K model (Figure~\ref{fig:komodo-failure}a) produces 771 severe failures, reflecting deep structural instability.
 Most occur in \texttt{single\_b2} (576 failures), the simplest maneuver.
 This is counterintuitive: one would expect simple maneuvers to be more reliable, not less.
 The fact that they fail most often indicates that the model has learned no meaningful structure; it cannot even reliably execute the simplest strategies.
 This suggests that the 1K model lacks any internal distinction between safe and unsafe actions.
 From the model's learned perspective, the control action space is essentially a featureless landscape where all strategies are equally unreliable.
 Such behavior is incompatible with any safety-critical application.